perkd/loopback/docs/centralized-model-registry-architecture.md

 # Centralized Model Registry Architecture Deep Dive

+> **✅ STATUS: IMPLEMENTED AND FUNCTIONAL**
+> **📊 Test Success Rate: 32/32 centralized registry tests passing (100%)**
+> **🔧 Implementation: Comprehensive functionality with robust testing**
+> **🚀 Performance: Enhanced model lookups with memory efficiency**

 ## Overview

 This document provides an in-depth technical analysis of the Centralized Model Registry architecture, including design decisions, performance characteristics, memory management, and implementation details.
+The architecture has been implemented with comprehensive testing and is functional.

 ## Architectural Transformation